Whole Wheat Waffles: a healthy one-bowl breakfast that's perfect any day of the week! Made with simple steps in just 20 minutes!

 First, I set out to get the most fluffy waffles.
 I started by doing this by using a mixture of whipped egg whites and baking powder.
 Though the egg whites initially added loft to the batter, they seemed to collapse during cooking.
 So, I decided to rely mainly on baking powder and the result was more structured, yet still light waffles.

 Even with the loft and structure of the baking powder, I felt like the waffles could still be lighter and fluffier.
 This was the time for me to play around with the type of flour.
 Given that all-purpose whole wheat flour has more protein (making the waffles heavier and chewier), I realized that I needed to go for whole wheat pastry flour.

 Since whole wheat pastry flour is lower on protein, I can get almost all of the benefits of using whole wheat flour without having to cut it with white flour to keep them light and fluffy.
-Side note: each waffle square made with whole wheat pastry flour still has about 9 grams of protein total!

 Some recipes I read insisted that egg whites would help create this crunch, but it never worked out for me.
 So, I started playing around with adding sugar to the batter, as sugar gets crispy when it heats up and caramelizes.